jordan4ibanez/lua_switch/README.md

 # lua_switch
 Allows you to easily create lua switch statements

+see test.lua on how to use it